-NRW.BANK is wholly owned by the German federal state of North Rhine-Westphalia.
 While separate persons are holding the positions of CEO and chair of the board of directors, its governance structure does not ensure effective oversight of the executive management.
-The chairman of the board of directors (Andreas Pinkwart, as at August 4, 2020) is not considered independent as he is a minister in the government of North Rhine- Westphalia and thus represents the only shareholder of the company.
-In addition, the majority of board directors is not independent, and neither are the established board committees charged with audit, remuneration and nomination.
+The chair of the board of directors (Andreas Pinkwart, as at October 21, 2021) is not considered independent as he is a minister in the government of the German federal state of North Rhine-Westphalia, the single owner of NRW.BANK.
+In addition, the majority of board directors are not independent, and neither are the established board committees charged with audit, remuneration and nomination.
 The company discloses its remuneration policy for executives on an individual basis.
 All managing board members exclusively receive fixed remuneration.
 Regarding the bank's governance of sustainability, there is no indication of an independent board committee on sustainability matters.
 However, NRW.BANK has several business ethics related guidelines in place, which cover the most important topics to some extent.
 These are accompanied by several relevant compliance procedures, although measures for whistleblower protection are still missing.